-Two sustainable strategy experts, Ellie Austin and Jessica Ferrow, have just launched an agency aimed at helping businesses respond to the climate emergency.
+Two sustainable strategy experts, Ellie Austin and Jessica Ferrow, have established an agency which is dedicated to helping businesses become more climate conscious.

-“For the last ten years people have kind of been tinkering around the edges of sustainability,” Jessica Ferrow, co-founder of Twelve, tells Euronews Living.
+“For the last ten years people have kind of been tinkering around the edges of sustainability,” says Jessica Ferrow, co-founder of Twelve.

 “When we heard [the IPCC recommendation], I think everyone who was working in any kind of sustainability or activism role - that was kind of the firecracker under the proverbial ass of everybody,” she laughs.

 This urgency is the idea that drives climate impact agency Twelve, named after the number of years we have left to make unprecedented changes to every aspect of society.
 “We have less than twelve years, the time is ticking, we can’t just do these incremental changes anymore.”

 “Ellie and I decided then and there that we didn’t really want to work on projects or with clients who didn’t want to make urgent changes,” Ferrow explains.
 “There’s still a huge amount of work to do.
 Even brands that are seen as sustainable - a lot of the people in leadership positions don’t quite grasp that urgency.”

 The agency works with brands to help them make lasting and impactful changes in the way they operate, inspired by the upswell of support for the climate movement that has come about in the last few years.